edwinb/Idris2-boot/docs/README.md

  of readthedocs and be ignored.
 In the past we had several code-blocks disappear because of that.

-The ReadTheDocs theme can be installed using pip as follows:
+The ReadTheDocs theme can be installed in virtual environment using pip as follows:

 ```sh
 python3 -m venv idris2docs_venv